selfawarestudio/smitter/README.md

 // create an instance
 let emitter = smitter()

-let off = emitter.on('hi', (x) => {
+// subscribe to an event called 'hi' let off = emitter.on('hi', (x) => {
   console.log(`hi ${x}!`)
 })

-emitter.emit('hi', 'mom') // 'hi mom!' logged to console
+// fire an event called 'hi' and pass data to the handler emitter.emit('hi', 'mom') // 'hi mom!' logged to console

 // remove subscription